squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

    R --> T : ok

+Here, a tag :g:`T` sends to the reader :g:`R` a fresh challenge :g:`nT`, authenticated via a MAC over the challenge using the key tag :g:`kT`.
+Each tag has a distinct :g:`kT`, and the reader has a database containing all of them.

 We first declare the channels used by the protocol.
 Remark that channels are mostly byproducts of the theory, and do not play a big role.